 Green Chili Stew is a fast and delicious home-cooked meal cooked entirely in the Instant Pot (or Pressure Cooker).
 This easy Instant Pot Pork Green Chili Stew comes packed with tender, juicy chunks of pork bathed in a mildly spicy, tangy, and hugely flavorful broth.

-Fortunately, I did learn a thing or two in the process of making this super delicious Instant Pot Pork Green Chili Stew…and trust me, it is delicious…all of which I have shared here for you guys today.
+Fortunately, I did learn a thing or two while making this super delicious Instant Pot Pork Green Chili Stew…and trust me, it is delicious…all of which I have shared here for you guys today.

 Plus the recipe because I know we all want that.